superpermutators/superperm/DistributedChaffinMethod/README.md

 then any instance of the program using that directory will treat that as a signal to shut down.

-If you are running under MacOS/Linux, you can type CTRL-C to tell the program to quit when it has finished with the current task.
+If you are running under MacOS/Linux, you can:
+* Type CTRL-C once to tell the program to quit when it has finished with the current task;
+* Type CTRL-C between three and six times, to tell the program to *relinquish* the current task (tell the server it has abandoned it) and quit.
+* If the program is unable to make contact with the server at all, hitting CTRL-C repeatedly will eventually force it to quit.

 Under Windows, CTRL-C will kill the program immediately, so we would prefer that you shut it down by creating a STOP file.
 Any text editor can be used to create a file with the required name, and it doesn't matter what text the